‘Grateful’ Lady Vols look to avoid early tourney exit

 — The Lady Vols fell at home to in-state rival Vanderbilt for the first time.
 That Vanderbilt team finished 7-23, becoming arguably the worst team ever to beat Tennessee.

-“It definitely was a relief,” senior forward Cheridene Green said in a university release.
+“It definitely was a relief,” senior forward Cheridene Green said in the release.
 “I’ve been anxious thinking about it, being on the bubble.
 It’s definitely reassuring to know that we’re in, and now we can get back to work and really start preparing productively.”

-Tennessee has the lowest RPI (60th) of any at-large team to make the field this year.
+Tennessee is 60th in the RPI .
 Central Florida, seeded 12th in the Portland Region, is the only at-large team with a lower seed.

 Last year, Nebraska also earned an at-large bid while ranking 60th in the RPI.